Specifications of a Cellular Modem

 Understanding Peak Theoretical Speeds For LTE and 5G

-There is a simple formula that is used to calculate peak theoretical speeds.
-Understanding this formula can help in understanding what impacts cellular performance.
+A simple formula is used to calculate peak theoretical speeds.
+Understanding this formula can help understand what impacts cellular performance.

 Deeper Dive: LTE and 5G Cellular Frequency Bands